Generic name: Hyoscyamine, Atropine, Scopolamine, and Phenobarbital Tablets [ hye-oh-SYE-a-meen, A-troe-peen, skoe-POL-a-meen, & fee-noe-BAR-bi-tal ]

 - If you are 65 or older, use Donnatal (hyoscyamine, atropine, scopolamine, and phenobarbital tablets) with care.
 You could have more side effects.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
-Use 2 kinds of birth control while taking Donnatal (hyoscyamine, atropine, scopolamine, and phenobarbital tablets).
+Use some other kind of birth control also like a condom when taking Donnatal (hyoscyamine, atropine, scopolamine, and phenobarbital tablets).

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.
 If you are pregnant or you get pregnant while taking Donnatal (hyoscyamine, atropine, scopolamine, and phenobarbital tablets), call your doctor right away.